Spiced Nectarine & Pepper Preserves

 • The COLD PLATE TEST: Place a small plate in the freezer or in ice water for about 15 minutes.
 Take it out and place a spoonful of hot preserves (away from the heat source).
 Let it sit for almost a minute.
 If you move an object such as your finger through the jam on the plate, it should retain its position and even wrinkle slightly without running back together.
 If it doesn’t hold, then cook for about 5 more minutes and try again.
 This method is good for small batches of preserves.

-• The TEMPERATURE TEST: You may also test the temperature of the jam with a thermometer.
+• The TEMPERATURE TEST: You may also test the jam’s temperature with a thermometer.
 Water boils at 212°F at sea level to 1,000 feet.
-The preserve mixture should reach 8 degrees above boiling point.
-In other words, sea level to 1,000 feet should reach about 220°F to 221°F for the jam to be thick enough.
-Remember that boiling points change with altitude, so whatever your thermometer says the temperature of the boiling water is, cook the preserves 8 degrees higher.
+The preserve mixture should reach 8 degrees above the boiling point.
+In other words, the sea level to 1,000 feet should reach about 220°F to 221°F for the jam to be thick enough.
+Remember that boiling points change with altitude, so if your thermometer reads 212°F for boiling water, cook the preserves 8°F higher than that.
 This method is great for large batches of preserves.

 • The SPOON TEST: Dip a clean, cold, metal spoon into the mixture.
 Turn it to its side and raise it up about a foot above the pan.
 If the jam forms two droplets that flow together and create a sheet that hangs off the spoon’s edge, then it is done.